 The high season in French Polynesia and therefore both Bora Bora and Moorea is from May to October.
 During this time frame, the weather is marginally cooler (we’re talking the difference between 82-86°F) and the rains are isolated and far less common.

 The shoulder season in Bora Bora and Moorea fall in November and April.
-I personally love visiting destinations during the shoulder season because overall, the weather still tends to be pretty good and the prices tend to drop dramatically.
+I personally love visiting destinations during the shoulder season because overall, the weather still tends to be pretty good and the prices tend to drop dramatically and you can usually find a great deal.

 That means the low season, otherwise known as the rainy season, in Bora Bora and Moorea is from December-March.
 The weather is muggy and at its highest temperatures, and with the mugginess and high temperatures come lots of rain.
 December and January traditionally have the most rain, so if you can at all help it, try to plan your trip to Moorea or Bora Bora outside of these months.